 Board policies govern the operations of the BOCES.
 Policies are reviewed routinely and updated as deemed necessary.
 The Board recently completed a policy review.
-Key employee policies are made available on-line for employees to review, with an electronic acknowledgement required annually reviewed with staff on the opening day.
-Staff are required to sign-off electronically acknowledge that they have read and understand the policies.
+Key employee policies are made available on-line for employees to review, with an electronic acknowledgement required annually.
+Staff are required to electronically acknowledge that they have read and understand the policies.